brianmusuku/MultiPurposeNetworks/README.md

 ## Dual Purpose Weights

-This repository contains code for multi purpose weights.
+This repository contains code for dual purpose weights.
 A neural network optimised for multiple tasks depending on the weights transformation.
 In this experiment, the default configuration of the model is a classifier but when weights are transformed (pseudoinverse / transpose) it becomes a generator.

 ## Results